olivermclane/PyBetCenter/README.md

 ```{python}
 API_KEY="{your_api_key}"
 ```
-Once this is complete, run main.py and enjoy the a UI to explore different head-to-head odds and outright odds.
+Once this is complete, run main.py and enjoy the UI to explore different head-to-head odds and outright odds.

-It is worth noting, the games that have head to head odds will populate with None Vs None, click on that and you can still retrieve odds for outright.
+It is worth noting, the games that have head-to-head odds will populate with None Vs None, click on that and you can still retrieve odds for outright.